build-on-aws/content/FAQ.md

 An external post does not contain content in this repo, but instead links to content on an external website.
 Create it just like any other post, but:

 * Do not add a markdown body in the index.md (it would not be rendered anyway)
-* Add an attribute in the FrontMatter header named `externalUrl` with the URL of the remote content you want to link to.
+* Add an attribute in the front matter header named `externalUrl` with the URL of the remote content you want to link to.
 For example:
   ````yml
       externalUrl: https://dzone.com/articles/demystifying-transition-to-microservices
   ````